sajjadGG/book-python/matplotlib/lifecycle.rst

 We can also adjust the size of this plot using the ``pyplot.subplots`` function.
 We can do this with the ``figsize`` kwarg.

-.. note:: While indexing in NumPy follows the form (row, column), the figsize kwarg follows the form (width, height).
+While indexing in NumPy follows the form (row, column), the figsize kwarg follows the form (width, height).
 This follows conventions in visualization, which unfortunately are different from those of linear algebra.

 .. code-block:: python